pepicrft/ppineraes-old/posts/2021-11-19-inflamed-society.md

 ---
-title: "A inflamed society"
+title: 'A inflamed society'
-categories: ["social networks", "mental health"]
+categories: ['social networks', 'mental health']
 ---

 The abundance of information the Internet brings, and in particular social networks, are turning us into an inflamed society with the [cortisone](https://en.wikipedia.org/wiki/Cortisone) levels skyrocketing.
 Cortisone is the hormone associated to the stress and it has an indirect correlation with [Oxytocin](https://en.wikipedia.org/wiki/Oxytocin), an hormone that contributes to building social bonds.